 How did you make your first million?

 Pejman: My first million was not from one particular thing, but rather a combination.
 Many people believe that millionaires make it by having a one-time hit.
 While some do, I think the majority combine a lot of hard work and multiple ventures to get there.
-For me, it was investing in real estate, the stock market, and owning two businesses that allowed me to make it there by 25.
+For me, it was investing in real estate, investing in the stock market, and owning two businesses that allowed me to make it there by 25.
 Another key strategy was diversifying my income streams.
 This allowed me to make sure that I didn’t lose big if something unexpected happened, like the bursting of the real estate bubble.

 Where do you currently invest your money and why?